 Our friends group offer this openly, confidentially and with support we will walk you through what we did and where we are with it all now.
 Please find below some of our stories of how we found our way through to diagnosis or decisions of not getting a diagnosis.

 In the South West it has been challenging in recent years to find a diagnosis as is the same in many other parts of the country.
-This is due to the complexity of the diagnosis itself, lack of conclusive birth history but also a lack of trained clinicians who can diagnose.
+This is due to the complexity of the diagnosis itself, lack of conclusive birth history but mostly a lack of trained clinicians who can diagnose.
+Under 'right to choose' through a GP you can request for a referral to any consultant in the country for diagnosis, read more below about how to support this request with gathering evidence.

 Paediatricians say they have found it helpful if we keep a diary of new and emerging needs which you can then summarise in a couple of pages for the paediatricians meeting.
 This useful checklist (suggestions below) might guide the types of things you may or may not see; remember FASD is a spectrum so every child is different.